 Is there a difference between carbon credits and carbon offsets?

-Not to be confused with offsets, a carbon credit is a tradable permit that allows a business or organization to produce a certain amount of carbon emissions.
+A carbon credit is a tradable permit that allows a business or organization to produce a certain amount of carbon emissions.
 These are often traded on public and private markets, where low-emitting businesses sell excess credits to those exceeding their carbon emissions allowance.

 There are two types of carbon credits: voluntary emissions reduction (VER) and certified emission reduction (CER).
 VERs are exchanged in voluntary markets with no third-party oversight, and CERs have regulated investment vehicles offered through institutional carbon funds, with the primary purpose of offsetting a specific project’s emissions, for example, a new power plant.